Arash-Barabadi/Modeling_of_Complex_Systems/2-DC-DC-Converter/03-Controller-Design/readme.md

 <img width="1920" height="1027" alt="image" src="https://github.com/user-attachments/assets/2f3a47d8-905b-4e7d-9454-ed26108170c3" />

 ### So one can simulate a “setpoint change” — which is one of the most important tests in control engineering.
+### But in reality…
+### In real operation of your Buck converter, you usually have only one Sollwert (e.g., 5 V output).
+In hardware you’d give this setpoint via a fixed value, a knob, or from software.
+In simulation, you use the Step block to make it time-varying, so you can see how well the controller reacts to changes.